14 April, 2017

 Breast cancer is a malignant cancer of breast tissues, and it can occur in men and women, although it is much more common in women.
 It is the most common cancer in women in the UK and the second most common cancer in American women, after skin cancer.

 The exact cause of most breast cancer is unknown.
-Cells in the breast tissue begin to grow abnormally and divide more rapidly to form a tumour, but why this happens is not well understood.
+Cells in the breast tissue can grow abnormally and divide more rapidly to form a tumour.
 There are many well-defined risk factors for breast cancer, and some evidence suggests exposure to asbestos may be one of them.

 Evidence asbestos exposure contributes to breast cancer